-- 6.49 The conservation of heritage assets does not prevent all change but requires it to be managed in a way which does not compromise heritage significance and exploits opportunities for enhancement.
-The NPPF says how different degrees of significance and harm should be weighed against each other and how heritage and other public benefits should be taken into account.
-Harm should be minimised and needs to be justified. - 6.50 Non-designated heritage assets of archaeological interest which are of equal significance to scheduled monuments will be considered in the same way as designated heritage assets. - 6.51 Finding viable uses which sustain rather than compromise the significance of historic buildings is fundamental to conservation (though not possible for all buildings).
-The need to secure the future of buildings may require a flexible approach to other policies or enabling development, Section 106 agreements and other planning contributions.
-Buildings at risk will be monitored and action taken to secure their repair and encourage sustaining uses. - 6.52 Decisions on development proposals must be based on a good understanding of how the proposals will affect heritage.
+- 6.52 Decisions on development proposals must be based on a good understanding of how the proposals will affect heritage.
 Applicants must describe the significance of any heritage assets, including any contribution from their setting.
 The level of detail must reflect the importance of the asset and clearly identify the potential impact of the proposal. - 6.53 Where development is proposed for a site which includes or has the potential to include heritage assets with archaeological interest, developers must submit an appropriate desk-based assessment and, where necessary, a field evaluation. - 6.54 Prospective developers should contact the County Council's Historic Environment Team for information to establish whether there is known or potential archaeological interest and the need for investigation and evaluation at an early stage. - 6.55 Different levels of information are available on different types of heritage asset and parts of the district.
 For some development proposals, more research will be required.
-It will always be important to investigate sites and their context on the ground. - 6.56 The Cambridgeshire Historic Environment Record, held by the County Council, gives information on archaeological sites and monuments.
+It will always be important to investigate sites and their context on the ground. - 6.56 The Cambridgeshire Historic Environment Record, maintained by the County Council, provides information on heritage assets, including non-designated and designated heritage assets with archaeological interest.
 Other information on heritage assets and local heritage character is available on national websites, from the County Council's Historic Environment Team, and in District Council Conservation Area Appraisals and SPDs.
-The Council's web site and officers will give advice on sources of information.

-- 6.57 Information about historic assets, including recordings and assessments, which are required and collected as part of development management advance our understanding and are of public interest.
-They will be made accessible, normally through the Cambridgeshire Historic Environment Record. - 6.58 The Council encourages people to be involved with and enjoy local heritage and, where appropriate, developers will be required to support public understanding and engagement, and interpretation.
+The Council's web site and officers will give advice on sources of information. - 6.57 Where development resulting in the loss of a heritage asset is permitted, the developer will be required to record and advance the understanding of the heritage asset to be lost.
+The results of assessments and investigations which are required and collected as part of development management are of public interest and will be made accessible, normally through the Cambridgeshire Historic Environment Record. - 6.58 The Council encourages people to be involved with and enjoy local heritage and, where appropriate, developers will be required to support public understanding and engagement, and interpretation.